rogerahuntley/youtube-playlist-viewer/README.md

 ## Using:

 1. Clone the project.
 Run `npm i` in the main directory.
-(I use node 16 if that helps).
 2. Rename `.env-example` to `.env` and add your Google API key.
 3. Change the playlist ID if you want to generate a different playlist.
 4. Change the background ID if you want to change the video in the background